paperclip-ui/paperclip/README.md

 ---

-Paperclip is a tiny styling language that compiles to HTML and CSS.
+Paperclip is a tiny styling language for ambitions web applitions.
 Here's an example of what it looks like:

 ```javascript